 Scope of Examination: Occupational Therapy

 - The 30 minute oral viva will cover practice area of occupational therapy in Physical Dysfunction, Mental Health and Children Across the Care Continuum.
 The viva will mimic a typical case discussion with a clinical supervisor/senior peer.
 The candidate will be given 10 minutes to prepare a therapeutic plan to manage the chosen case study.
-The candidate will then present orally and professional dialogue with the examiners on the theoretical underpinnings of the assessment and treatment plans including contraindications and precautions.
+The candidate will then present orally and conduct a professional dialogue with the examiners on the theoretical underpinnings of the assessment and treatment plans including contraindications and precautions.
 Emphasis will be on the use of evidence and theoretical concepts to justify management of a case.
 Examiners will ask specific questions in relation to the candidate’s response or provide progress scenario for appropriate response to the case.
 Marks will be awarded based on the soundness of clinical reasoning (e.g. choice of assessment, interventions), ability to identify outcomes, ability to present management strategies methodically, use of research evidence and use of occupational therapy theories.

 Scope of Examination: Diagnostic Radiograpy

-- 3-hour paper consisting of 200 Multiple Choice Questions divided into three parts.
+- 3-hour paper consisting of 200 Multiple Choice Questions divided into 3 parts.
 Each question is worth 1 mark.
 The first and second part cover areas on Radiation Protection, Radiobiology, Patient Care and Radiation Sciences.
 The third part covers Radiological Anatomy Radiography, Imaging and Instrumentation.
 Candidates are required to pass all 3 parts to obtain a pass in Diagnostic Radiography Qualifying Examination

 Who Should Attend